Claude Code screenshot

 Claude Code allows users to create applications without being a programmer.

-The functionalities in the Claude Code Desktop App are now really good.
+The Claude Code Desktop App has significantly improved.

 Sajjaad Khader